 4. Baking Soda & Vinegar Rocket

-Looking for really cool and fun thing to make with baking soda?
+Looking for really fun and cool thing to make with baking soda?
 Try baking soda and vinegar rocket.
 This self-propelling rocket will surely thrill you and your kids.

 5. Acid Scientists